 Ow we know the machinery behind our wellbeing, so how do we maintain or even strengthen it?
 Should the immune system improve? are there foods that boost immune system?

 boost immune system.
-Yeah, it’s a little tougher.
-There’s a good theory of providing enough for our immune response, but scientists really don’t know how much we can do to reinforce our immunity booster skills.
-When we speak of a machine, it is clear that all pieces must be tailored to function well, but experts must also find important proof that a given lifestyle contributes to better pathogens protection.
+Yeah, it’s a little more challenging.
+There’s a good theory of providing enough for our immune response, but scientists don’t know how much we can reinforce our immunity booster skills.
+When we speak of a machine, it is clear that all pieces must be tailored to function well, but experts must also find substantial proof that a given lifestyle contributes to better pathogens protection.

-Further, it is not also a smart thing to improve our immune response simply by rising the numbers of immune cells or other body cells.
-We really like the term “increase immunity” so much that we ignore that it will probably do more damage than good.
+Further, it is not intelligent to improve our immune response simply by rising the numbers of immune cells or other body cells.
+We like the term “increase immunity” so much that we ignore that it will probably do more damage than good.
 Getting a “boosted” immune system will mean an overdrive that is frequently triggered by the body’s normal defences and autoimmune disorders.

-But this does not mean, while it allows our immune system to function properly, that we should do something to strengthen it.
+But this does not mean, while it allows our immune system to function correctly, we should do something to strengthen it.

-A balanced diet is essential for a good immune system, like other items about the body.
-This includes eating lots of citrus, vegetable, vegetable, whole food, magnetic protein and good fats.
-A balanced diet will help you get plenty of the micronutrients, which play a part in the protection of your immune system, in addition to the energy your immune system requires.
+A balanced diet is essential for an excellent immune system, like other items about the body.
+This includes eating lots of citruses, vegetables, whole food, magnetic protein, and good fats.
+A balanced diet will help you get plenty of micronutrients, which play a part in the protection of your immune system, in addition to the energy your immune system requires.

 Vitamin B6 in potatoes, potatoes, chicken and salmon, tuna and bananas (with the skin) Contained in citrus, bananas, strawberries, peas, broccoli and spinach, Vitamin C. Vitamin E, present in almond, sunflower, safflower oil, sunflower grains and peanut butter.